• Skip to primary navigation

 Instructions

-3. Shape: Once the dough has chilled, divide into six pieces and begin to roll each piece out on your work surface – lightly rolling it back and forth with the palm of your hand.
-Roll it as thin as the circumference of your finger.
+- Shape: Once the dough has chilled, divide into six pieces and begin to roll each piece out on your work surface – lightly rolling it back and forth with the palm of your hand.
+Roll it slightly larger than the circumference of a pencil (about 3/8-inch to 1/2-inch).
 Fill the pans as you roll out each piece. *While you are working, keep the dough and filled pans covered to avoid it drying out.

-4. Fill the pans: Lay the ropes into the ring molds.
+- Fill the pans: Lay the ropes into the ring molds.
 Pinch the ends together and smooth the dough out to hide the seam. *If you run out of dough before filling all of the pans, you have rolled out your dough too thick.
 You can remove some of the ropes, roll them out a bit thinner and you’ll get more dough to complete your 18 rings.
+As you fill the rings, gently rest the rolled up dough into each ring form.
+Break the dough as needed to fit the pan.
+You can also piece short pieces of dough together to fit into the rings of the pans – simply pinch the ends of the pieces together and slightly roll to smooth out the seams.

 Notes